 A history degree does not limit to a single career path; it can lead to a variety of professions.
 Learn here about how history graduates find jobs with governments, in education, or in technology and administration.

 A history degree can be instrumental to a variety of career achievements: this article provides data about the success of history graduates.

-History graduates do not end up pennyless.
+The majority of history graduates find work that is challenging, rewarding, and which pays a good salary.
 This article provides detailed data about the earnings of history graduates (for the US).